hi-names-nat/GreenLion/README.md

 # GreenLion

 Green Lion prototype.
-You play as an alchemist who is running out of time.
-By foraging and selling items, you can craft potions
+You play as an alchemist who is suffering from a disease.
+By foraging and selling items, you can craft potions with varying effects in order to potentially cure your illness.

 Revisions:
 --------------------------------------------------------